In this article:

 Create an Azure Resource Manager Template and Launch a Stack

-The Azure Resource Manager Template box consists mainly of a template where you describe all the AWS resources you need to run your application.
+The Azure Resource Manager Template box consists mainly of a template where you describe all the Azure resources you need to run your application.
 Cloud Application Manager parses the template and automatically shows input parameters under a section called Variables.
 This enables you to customize a template easily.

 We use a sample Wordpress template to show how to create and launch a Azure Resource Manager template in Cloud Application Manager.